philipmw/philipmw.github.io/_posts/2017-01-14-cloud-backup-comparison.md

 title:  Cloud backup comparison
 date:   2017-01-14 19:00:00
 ---
-I've been using CrashPlan for over a year now.
+I've been using [CrashPlan](http://www.crashplan.com) for over a year now.
 I trusted CrashPlan enough to forego a physical backup when I was reinstalled Windows---for a while, there was _no_ copy of my data physically available to me.
 CrashPlan had the only copy.
 And, like a champ, CrashPlan gave me my data back just as advertised.
 I couldn't be happier with their service!
 And at $59/year, I consider it a very good value for the peace of mind.

-But I work at Amazon Web Services, the premier provider of cheap storage!
+But I work at [Amazon Web Services](http://aws.amazon.com), the premier provider of cheap storage!
+AWS is one of several providers of Infrastructure-as-a-Service (IaaS).
 If I am willing to get my hands dirty and use commodity cloud storage, I should be able to save money, right?

-First, CrashPlan could be using S3 behind the scenes, with their value-add being a friendly user experience for maintaining data backups.
-SmugMug, the photo sharing business, works similarly: they [use S3 as the underlying commodity storage](https://aws.amazon.com/blogs/aws/amazon_s3_and_s/), add paid photo sharing on top of that, and charge a flat subscription fee for unlimited photos.
+First, since AWS provides infrastructure as a service, it's entirely conceivable that CrashPlan is using S3 behind the scenes, with their value-add being a friendly user experience for maintaining data backups.
+[SmugMug](http://www.smugmug.com), the photo sharing business, works similarly: they [use S3 as the underlying commodity storage](https://aws.amazon.com/blogs/aws/amazon_s3_and_s/), add paid photo sharing on top of that, and charge a flat subscription fee for unlimited photos.
 If CrashPlan uses S3, then me using S3 directly should lead to savings.

 Second, if CrashPlan supports backing up and restoring _unlimited amounts_ of data, their fixed price must be high enough to accommodate customers who store much more data than I do.

-To replace the CrashPlan backup client, I'd use [Arq Backup](https://www.arqbackup.com/), a desktop app that backs up your data to one or more of various cloud providers, treating them as interchangeable, commodity storage.
-Arq Backup costs $50 one time.
-Beyond that, it'd be just the monthly cost charged by S3.

 I did the math.

 Yes, using a commodity storage provider can be cheaper---but not always!
 The more data you store, or the more frequently you have to restore it, the more attractively priced CrashPlan is.

-I created a table comparing costs.
+I created a table comparing costs between CrashPlan and IaaS providers.
 The table has two columns for each category: the cost of storage, and the cost of restoring your entire backup.
 The cost of storage is monthly, whereas restoring your backup is one-time and hopefully rare.

 |        | [CrashPlan](http://www.crashplan.com) | ↵ | [Amazon Glacier](https://aws.amazon.com/glacier/) | ↵ | [Amazon S3](https://aws.amazon.com/s3/) Infrequent Access | ↵ | [Google Coldline](https://cloud.google.com/storage/archival/) | ↵ | [Google Nearline](https://cloud.google.com/storage-nearline/) | ↵                  |
 | Stored | store/year | full restore event | store/year     | full restore event | store/year                  | full restore event | store/year     | full restore event | store/year       | full restore event |